Creating a website used to be a massive project.

 Think of WordPress as the guts of your site, it’s all the pumping that makes your site work.

-WordPress uses themes to determine how your site looks.
+WordPress uses themes to determine how your website looks.
 This makes it really easy to change how your site looks without having to rebuild your site from scratch.
 Swap out your old theme for a new one and ta-da!
-Your site will look completely different.
+Your design will look completely different.

 These days, I purchase all my themes from StudioPress.

 Heads up, WP Engine bought StudioPress and now includes all the StudioPress themes in its hosting plans.
 WP Engine is more expensive but it’s perfect for serious bloggers.
 It’s a great way to save money on your theme if you are planning on building a large site to begin with.
-WP Engine is our recommended host if you’re looking for the best.
+WP Engine is another one of our recommended hosts if you’re looking for the best.
 The downside is that WP Engine tends to be more expensive than other hosts.
+It’s probably overkill if you are just starting out, or creating your first website.

 Back to themes, are there other options?